ronjakrg/pepsipy/README.md

    ```
    python manage.py runserver
    ```
 5. Open `http://127.0.0.1:8000/` in the browser of your choice to use the PEPSI Dashboard!
-For more details, see section []()

 ## Usage
 1. Select a dataset and a metadata file (must be uploaded to the `/data` folder) and a peptide sequence of interest.